-We’ve probably all read the countless articles on handwashing and other hygiene tips, but here are the basics.
+We’ve probably all read countless articles on handwashing and other hygiene tips, but here are the basics.

 - Wash your hands — the right way!

-- Avoid touching your eyes nose and mouth.
+- Avoid touching your eyes, nose, and mouth.
 Since coronavirus can spread from droplets on common objects, you don’t want to bring those germs to your face.

 - Drink water frequently – while drinking it constantly won’t kill the virus, staying hydrated strengthens your body against coronavirus.